Quodatum/openshift-basex-quick-start/README.md

 	git push origin master

-Now, your application is available at
+Now, the application is available at

 	http://$name-$namespace.rhcloud.com

+Make your application changes

+    git add -A
+    git commit -m "My bits"

+The hosted application will be stopped and restarted with the updates.

 ## Configuration

 * Configuration is set in the `config`.
-The version of BaseX to install is also set here, currently 8.2.3
+The version of BaseX to install is also set here, currently 8.3.1
 * REST and Webdav are deactivated (Edit `basex/webapp/WEB-INF/web.xml` to change this)
 * Saxon is installed to provide XSLT2.
-(Saxon-HE 9.6.0.5 from sourceforge.net/projects/saxon)
+(Saxon-HE 9.7.0.1 from sourceforge.net/projects/saxon)
 * The FunctX library http://www.xqueryfunctions.com/ is installed to the BaseX repository
 * A test RESTXQ function is provided to overwrite the BaseX sample. (edit `basex/webapp/restxq.xqm`)

 The default port settings are set `config`:
 * p 15005 database server
-* e 15006 event server
 * s 15007 stop

 ## Extras